T0mLam/Rice-Image-Classification/README.md

 Simple Rice Image Classification using CNN with PyTorch

 ## Objective
-Classify the 5 groups of rice, i.e. Arborio, Basmati, Ipsala, Jasmine and Karacadag, in the dataset of 75K rice images.
+Classify the 5 groups of rice, i.e. Arborio, Basmati, Ipsala, Jasmine and Karacadag, in the dataset of 75K rice images. <br>
 <img src='/rice_types.jpg' width=400 title='rice types'>

 ## Results